nsidc/gi_cat_driver/README.md

 Rubydoc API documentation is available at http://rubydoc.info/gems/gi_cat_driver/

 ## Version History
+* 0.3.0
+  * When a profile is removed all of its child accessors are also removed
 * 0.2.8
   * Removed constant variables causing errors in the console output
 * 0.2.6